 13.20 (1) A party to an adjudication may, no later than the date referred to in subsection (2), file a certified copy of the determination of an adjudicator with the court and, on filing, the determination is enforceable as if it were an order of the court.

-ODACC will provide a certified Determination to the Parties, through the Determination screen on ODACC’s Custom System, within seven days following the release of the Determination (in accordance with s.
+ODACC will provide a certified Determination to the Parties, through the Determination page on ODACC’s Custom System, within seven days following the release of the Determination (in accordance with s.
 22.(1)(b) of Ontario Regulation 306/18).
 The Parties will receive an email once the certified Determination is available on ODACC’s Custom System.
-The certified Determination can be downloaded from the Determination screen by clicking on the link that appears in the box called “Certified Determination” (as shown at Figure 6 above).
+The certified Determination can be downloaded from the Determination page by clicking on the link that appears in the box called “Certified Determination” (as shown at Figure 6 above).

 Pursuant to ss.
 22(1)(b) and 22(3)(b) of Ontario Regulation 306/18, ODACC will certify Determinations.
 The fee charged by ODACC for the certification (the “Certification Fee”) will be as follows: